rayaman/multi/README.md

-# multi Version: 1.11.0 (Show me the love, love2d 11.1 support is here see changelog for details.
-Plus a new threaded object for testing!)
+# multi Version: 2.0.0 (Introducing Network Threads look at the changelog for what was added)

 **NOTE: I have been studying a lot about threading for the past few months and have some awesome additions in store!
 They will take a while to come out though.
 The goal of the library is still to provide a simple and efficient way to multi task in lua**

-In Changes you'll find documentation for(In Order):
-- Sterilizing Objects
-- System Threaded Job Queues
-- New mainloop functions
-- System Threaded Tables
-- System Threaded Benchmark
-- System Threaded Queues
-- Threading related features
-- And backwards compat stuff

 My multitasking library for lua.
-It is a pure lua binding if you ingore the integrations and the love2d compat.
-If you find any bugs or have any issues please let me know :). **If you don't see a table of contents try using the ReadMe.html file.
-It is eaiser to navigate the readme**</br>
+It is a pure lua binding if you ignore the integrations and the love2d compat.
+If you find any bugs or have any issues, please let me know :). **If you don't see a table of contents try using the ReadMe.html file.
+It is easier to navigate the readme**</br>

 [TOC]

 INSTALLING
 ----------
-Note: The latest version of lualanes is required if you want to make use of system threads on lua 5.1+.
-I will update the dependencies for luarocks since this library should work fine on lua 5.1+
+Note: The latest version of Lua lanes is required if you want to make use of system threads on lua 5.1+.
+I will update the dependencies for Lua rocks since this library should work fine on lua 5.1+

-To install copy the multi folder into your enviroment and you are good to go</br>
+To install copy the multi folder into your environment and you are good to go</br>
-If you want to use the system threads then you'll need to install lanes!
+If you want to use the system threads, then you'll need to install lanes!
 **or** use luarocks

 ```
-luarocks install bin -- Inorder to use the new save state stuff
+luarocks install bin -- To use the new save state stuff
 luarocks install multi
 ```
-Note: In the near future you may be able to run multitasking code on multiple machines, network paralisim.
+Note: Soon you may be able to run multitasking code on multiple machines, network parallelism.
 This however will have to wait until I hammer out some bugs within the core of system threading itself.

 See the rambling section to get an idea of how this will work.

 Discord
 -------
 For real-time assistance with my libraries!
 A place where you can ask questions and get help with any of my libraries.
-Also you can request features and stuff there as well.</br>
+Also, you can request features and stuff there as well.</br>
 https://discord.gg/U8UspuA</br>

 **Upcoming Plans:** Adding network support for threading.
-Kinda like your own lua cloud.
+Kind of like your own lua cloud.
 This will require the bin, net, and multi library.
 Once that happens I will include those libraries as a set.
-This also means that you can expect both a stand alone and joined versions of the libraries.
+This also means that you can expect both a standalone and joined versions of the libraries.

 Planned features/TODO
 ---------------------
-- [x] ~~Add system threads for love2d that works like the lanesManager (loveManager, slight differences).~~
-- [x] ~~Improve performance of the library~~
-- [x] ~~Improve coroutine based threading scheduling~~
-- [ ] Improve love2d Idle thread cpu usage/Fix the performance when using system threads in love2d...
-Tricky Look at the rambling section for insight.
-- [x] ~~Add more control to coroutine based threading~~
-- [ ] Add more control to system based threading
 - [ ] Make practical examples that show how you can solve real problems
-- [x] ~~Add more features to support module creators~~
-- [x] ~~Make a framework for eaiser thread task distributing~~
-- [x] ~~Fix Error handling on threaded multi objects~~ Non threaded multiobjs will crash your program if they error though!
-Use multi:newThread() of multi:newSystemThread() if your code can error!
-Unless you use multi:protect() this however lowers performance!
-- [x] ~~Add multi:OnError(function(obj,err))~~
-- [ ] sThread.wrap(obj) **May or may not be completed** Theory: Allows interaction in one thread to affect it in another.
-The addition to threaded tables may make this possible!
-- [ ] SystemThreaded Actors -- After some tests i figured out a way to make this work...
-It will work slightly different though.
-This is due to the actor needing to be splittable...
-- [ ] LoadBalancing for system threads (Once SystemThreaded Actors are done)
-- [x] ~~Add more integrations~~
-- [ ] Fix SystemThreadedTables
 - [ ] Finish the wiki stuff.
-(11% done)
+(11% done) -- It's been at 11% for so long.
+I really need to get on this!
-- [ ] Test for unknown bugs
+- [ ] Test for unknown bugs -- This is always going on
+- [x] ~~Network Parallelism~~

 Known Bugs/Issues
 -----------------
-~~In regards to integrations, thread cancellation works slightly different for love2d and lanes.
-Within love2d I was unable to (To lazy to...) not use the multi library within the thread.
-A fix for this is to call `multi:Stop()` when you are done with your threaded code!
-This may change however if I find a way to work around this.
-In love2d in order to mimic the GLOBAL table I needed the library to constantly sync tha data...
-You can use the sThread.waitFor(varname), or sThread.hold(func) methods to sync the globals, to get the value instead of using GLOBAL and this could work.
-If you want to go this route I suggest setting multi.isRunning=true to prevent the auto runner from doing its thing!
-This will make the multi manager no longer function, but thats the point :P~~ THREAD.kill() should do the trick from within the thread.
-A listener could be made to detect when thread kill has been requested and sent to the running thread.

-Another bug concerns the SystemThreadedJobQueue, Only 1 can be used for now.
-Going to change in a future update
+A bug concerns the SystemThreadedJobQueue, only 1 can be used for now.
+Might change in a future update

-~~And systemThreadedTables only supports 1 table between the main and worker thread!
-They do not work when shared between 2 or more threads.
-If you need that much flexiblity ust the GLOBAL table that all threads have.~~ **FIXED**

-~~For module creators using this library.
-I suggest using SystemThreadedQueues for data transfer instead of SystemThreadedTables for rapid data transfer, If you plan on having Constants that will always be the same then a table is a good idea!
-They support up to **n** threads and can be messed with and abused as much as you want :D~~ FIXED Use what you want!

-~~Love2D SystemThreadedTAbles do not send love2d userdata, use queues instead for that!~~ **FIXED**

 Usage:</br>
 -----